cavo789/blog/blog/XXX/vba-excel-call-soap-webservice/index.md

 draft: true
 enableComments: true
 ---
-# MS Excel - How to call a SOAP webservice

 ![MS Excel - How to call a SOAP webservice](/img/excel_tips_header.jpg)

 Imagine you had to make a call to a SOAP webservice in Excel?
 For example, to validate the VAT number you have been given before carrying out some processing.